 For now, businesses will not have to take immediate action on data adequacy whilst a decision is made on the issue by the European Commission.
 This will give businesses time to prepare for any future necessary changes.

 When it comes to the General Data Protection Regulation (GDPR), the EU regulations will not apply after the transition period.
 However, UK businesses must still comply with its requirements.

 First, the Data Protection Authority (DPA) enacts the EU GDPR’s requirements in UK law.
 Second, the UK government has issued a statutory instrument – the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 – which amends the DPA 2018 and merges it with the European Union GDPR requirements to form a data protection regime that will work after Brexit.

 This new regime will be known as ‘the UK GDPR’.

-Starting on 1 January 2021, UK businesses that process personal information of EU residents should consider:
+Starting on 1 January 2021, UK businesses that process personal data of EU residents should consider:

 - Updating documentation, policies, and procedures

 - Updating contracts governing EU–UK data transfers to incorporate standard contractual clauses (SCCs);